annarider/NanoDA/DataViz/Project5/README.md

 - I cleaned up the aesthetics of the chart (title, axes labels, etc.) based on feedback that the text was unclear and messy.
 I moved the legend to the right to make room for the title.
 The legend on the right also made it easier for the eye to interpret the different industries because they were listed vertically.
 - I especially spent a lot of time configuring the tooltip because I received recurring feedback that the tooltip was confusing, didn't display data in a useful manner, or lacked data.
 I went through several iterations until I found the right balance of information to include.
 - Based on feedback by Person4, I changed the left margin in the svg so that the y-axis label would not be cut off.
+- Based on advice from Person4 and Person5 for how to fix the bug that caused an errant bar to appear during animation, I cleaned up the dataset by aggregating values.

 # Feedback